 • Winningest coach in Florida State history

-Entering his 22nd season at the helm of the Florida State men’s tennis program, Hultquist has put himself atop the Florida State record books and the Seminoles consistently in the national spotlight.
-The winningest coach in program history, Hultquist has led the ‘Noles to 17 consecutive NCAA Tournament appearances, one of only 11 programs in the country to reach that mark of postseason longevity.
+In 22 seasons at the helm of the Florida State men’s tennis program, Hultquist has put himself atop the Florida State record books and the Seminoles consistently in the national spotlight.
+The winningest coach in program history, Hultquist has led the ‘Noles to 17 NCAA Tournament appearances in the last 18 seasons.

 The 2019 season marked the Seminoles 17th straight appearance in the NCAA tournament.
 The Seminoles were hampered by injuries all season but Hultquist helped coach the Seminoles to their 12th 18+ wins season.
 The Noles continued to place multiple student-athletes on the All-ACC team – Lucas Poullain (first team) and Alex Knaff (second team).
 Florida State finished the season with four wins over ranked opponents including an upset win over 11th ranked Notre Dame at home.
 His four wins over ranked opponents gave him 180 in his career, including 37 over teams in the top-25 and 19 over teams in the top-15.